-You can visit all or some of the galleries on this route, as long as you follow the one-way system designed to keep all visitors safe.
+You can visit all or some of the galleries on this route.
 There is also access to toilets and changing facilities, and to the Tate St Ives shop and cafe.

 Modern Conversations explores 100 years of art, celebrating how West Cornwall has welcomed and inspired artists and revealing new connections to artists from around the world.

 The displays spotlight five key artists associated with the modern art networks of St Ives and West Cornwall: Alfred Wallis (1855–1942), Marlow Moss (1889–1958), Barbara Hepworth (1903–1975), Partou Zia (1958–2008) and Bob Law (1934–2004).
 Shown in dialogue with works by other 20th and 21st century artists from Cornwall and around the globe.
 The displays will unravel the stories and legacies of modern art in St Ives and beyond.
 Modern Conversations will exhibit painting, sculpture, ceramics, film, and photography side by side, spanning decades and continents.

 Between the two halves of the collection display is the exhibition Strange Attractors.
 Bringing together new and existing works spanning installation, sculpture, drawing, collage and painting by Haegue Yang.
 Renowned for creating immersive environments from a diverse range of materials, Yang's sculptures and installations often use industrially made objects, interwoven with labour-intensive and craft-based processes.